adobe/aem-cif-guides-venia/ui.tests/README.md

 * Chrome and/or Firefox browser installed locally in default location
 * An AEM author instance running at http://localhost:4502

+## Notes
+* We shouldn't update the @wdio/mocha-framework as @wdio/sync will not be compactible.
+Use 7.7.2 version only.

 ## Run Tests